 Kala, 26, is part of a new generation carrying Himalayan nettle weaving forward with quiet precision.

-She began at sixteen, learning beside her elder sister.
+She began weaving at just 16, learning beside her elder sister.
 What started through observation became discipline, then skill, then a personal language of making.

 Through Kala, Himalayan nettle is not only preserved.
 It continues.